specklesystems/speckle-docs/user/etabs.md

 ![ETABS](./img-etabs/etabs-ui.png)

+#### Selection Filters

+The selection filters will send everything that is selected within the ETABS display.

+#### Group Filters

+You can create predefined groups of geometrical elements within ETABS to send already within the ETABS group and select based on those groupings of elements for a more precise stream of elemenets.

 #### Category Filter

-The category filter lets you select one or more of the currently-supported ETABS categories.
+The category filter lets you select one or more of the currently-supported ETABS categories, this is the most granular filter that will also enable you to send results.
+Note : Other filters will not enable you to send results or non geometrical elements and properties.

 #### All Filter

 This trivial filter allows you to select all the elements that are currently supported by the ETABS connector.
+This will send all geometrical elements and their associated properties.

 ## Supported Elements